SergeyMNet/ng2-emoji/README.md

 - Adding Examples
 - Resolving open issues

-Thanks to [Juan Carlos](https://github.com/juanpago) for the amazing Angular example
+Thanks to [Juan Carlos](https://github.com/juanpago) for the amazing Angular example.

+Also, thanks to [SergeyMNet](https://github.com/SergeyMNet/chat-app) for great example of using lib.

 ## License